Advanced-Vision-and-Learning-Lab/sparse-view-3dgs-pack/fs3dgs_benchmark/LGDWT-GS/README.md

 # LGDWT-GS:Local Global Discrete Wavelet Transform for Enhanced 3D Gaussian Splatting

 LGDWT-GS extends the standard 3D Gaussian Splatting pipeline by introducing local and global wavelet-domain supervision.
 The method applies a Haar wavelet decomposition to both predicted and ground-truth rendered images and adds wavelet-based L1 losses on selected subbands to the standard photometric loss.
-This formulation enables the model to preserve global structural consistency while also recovering local fine-grained details, leading to improved reconstruction quality, particularly under sparse-view conditions.
-To capture local details, LGDWT-GS focuses on high-frequency information embedded within low-frequency baches.

 Interactive visualizations,Dataset, results, and additional details are available on our project website: **https://advanced-vision-and-learning-lab.github.io/LGDWT-GS-website/**